As any Overland student knows, preparing for an outdoor adventure trip can be a bit nerve wracking. Whether you’re embarking...

 Looking Ahead: 2021 Perspectives from Trip Planning

 Overland’s Trip Planning team—Meg Pritchard, Will Parmacek, Dave McCahill, and Ben Grannis—recently shared their thoughts on Overland’s 2021 plans with Tom Costley, Overland’s Founder and Director.
-Read our current COVID-19 message here.
+Read our current COVID-19 policy here.

 Tom Costley: What are the main characteristics of Overland’s trips that make them suited to running during the pandemic?